Custom dashboards for Accessibility Testing

 Why use custom dashboards?

-You can consolidate results from Workflow Scanner, Website Scanner, Automated Tests, and Assisted Tests using custom dashboards.
+You can consolidate accessibility results from Workflow Scanner, Website Scanner, Automated tests, Assisted tests, and Low Code Automation reports using custom dashboards.

 Custom dashboards built for specific purposes improve decision-making by providing an easy-to-understand representation of accessibility on your webpages.
 The following are a few benefits of using custom dashboards in Accessibility Testing: